 way because I literally did not have a computer at the time and we usually do

 re-writes together.
-Once we turn in our drafts and get our first “note sets”
+Once we turn in our drafts and get our first note sets

-from the producers and the studio, then we’ll into the war room and hash
+from the producers and the studio, then well into the war room and hash

 things out together.
 Especially if were fortunate enough and the movies

 greenlit, and the director and producers are waiting on draft.
 Sometimes

 just to hammer it out together and make sure that

 were on the same page.

 J: Do you guys get invited to the sets of your screenplays?
 Like in the case of THE GIRL NEXT DOOR, did you work closely with the director or did they just buy the script and then move on with their team?

 D: On most of our movies, like VAN WILDER, we were there every day loitering on the set

-B: They didn’t really
+B: They didnt really invite us

 J: (laughs) You guys were just hanging around in the background

-D: Andrew Panay, who produced both VAN WILDER and THE UNDERCLASSMAN – we’re very close with him invited us on the set and it was a real collaborative effort between us and Ryan Reynolds and Walt Becker, the director.
+D: Andrew Panay, who produced both VAN WILDER and THE UNDERCLASSMAN were very close with him invited us on the set and it was a real collaborative effort between us and Ryan Reynolds and Walt Becker, the director.
 Nick Cannon was also awesome on THE UNDERCLASSMAN.